sabob/angular-microfrontend-starter/README.md

 ## Running the Applications

-To run the individual applications open a separate terminal window and run the respective commands:
+To run the individual applications open a separate terminal  window for each and run the respective commands:

 - **Shell**: